-For a PD space $X$, I will write $w(X) = w(\SF(X))^{-1}$ for the total Stiefel--Whitney class of the inverse of the Spivak normal fibration and refer to it as the total Stiefel--Whitney class of $X$. \begin{Ex} If $M$ is a closed manifold, then $M$ is an $\hat{\L}$-oriented PD space: Here $\hat{\L}$ refers to the local system induced by the orientation double cover $\hat{M}$ via the bundle of free abelian groups of rank one given by $\hat{M}\times_{\Z/2} \Z$.
+\begin{Ex} If $M$ is a closed manifold, then $M$ is an $\hat{\L}$-oriented PD space: Here $\hat{\L}$ refers to the local system induced by the orientation double cover $\hat{M}$ via the bundle of free abelian groups of rank one given by $\hat{M}\times_{\Z/2} \Z$.
 The fact that the orientation double cover of any closed manifold is canonically oriented implies that $M$ is $\hat{\L}$-oriented.
-The Spivak normal fibration of $M$ is given by the stable spherical fibration underlying the stable normal bundle $\nu(M)$ of $M$: This follows both from Spivak's construction and also the uniqueness of the Spivak normal fibration: By choosing an embedding $i\colon M \subseteq S^{n+k}$, there is an induced (unstable) collapse map $S^{n+k} \to \mathrm{Th}(\nu(i))$ which induces a stable collapse map from $\S^n$ to the Thom spectrum of the stable normal bundle.
-Thus we get that
+The Spivak normal fibration of $M$ is given by the stable spherical fibration underlying the stable normal bundle $\nu(M)$ of $M$: This follows both from Spivak's construction and also the uniqueness of the Spivak normal fibration: By choosing an embedding $i\colon M \subseteq S^{n+k}$, there is an induced (unstable) collapse map $S^{n+k} \to \mathrm{Th}(\nu(i))$ to the Thom \emph{space} of the normal bundle of this embedding.
+This unstable collapse map induces a stable collapse map from $\S^n$ to the Thom spectrum of the stable normal bundle. \end{Ex}

+For a PD space $X$, we will write $w(X) = w(\SF(X))^{-1}$ for the total Stiefel--Whitney class of the inverse of the Spivak normal fibration.
+For a closed manifold $M$ we get that

-where $\tau(M)$ denotes the tangent bundle of $M$, so the definition of Stiefel--Whitney classes for PD spaces is a generalisation of the ones for manifolds. \end{Ex}
+where $\tau(M)$ denotes the tangent bundle of $M$.
+The definition of Stiefel--Whitney classes for PD spaces is thus a generalisation of the one for manifolds.